Using stored procedures in SQL Data Warehouse

 CREATE PROCEDURE prc_nesting_2 AS EXEC sp_executesql 'SELECT 'another nest level' -- This call is nest level 2 GO EXEC prc_nesting

 SQL Data Warehouse does not permit you to consume the result set of a stored procedure with an INSERT statement.
 However, there is an alternative approach you can use.
+For an example, see the article on temporary tables.

 There are some aspects of Transact-SQL stored procedures that are not implemented in SQL Data Warehouse.